 On The Way:

 - Wear a high-quality mask and maintain proper social distance from others when in public.
-(And if you’re going to gather for the holidays, take steps to minimize the risks to yourself and others.)
+A high-quality mask that fits well can still provide solid protection, even if you’re the only one wearing one.

 - If you haven’t gotten your flu shot yet, get it as soon as possible.
 If you’re not vaccinated against COVID-19 yet, get your shots at the earliest opportunity, get your booster shot once you become eligible, and schedule your appointment to get the omicron-specific booster as soon as possible.
 Experts remain optimistic that the latest shots will still offer some protection against omicron’s BQ variants.
 (There’s no available vaccine for RSV yet.)